ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/root-data-entity.md

 Additional properties of _schema.org_ types [Dataset] and [CreativeWork] MAY be added to further describe the RO-Crate as a whole, e.g. [author], [abstract], [publisher].
 See sections [contextual entities](contextual-entities) and [provenance](provenance) for further details.

+If the RO-Crate conforms to one or more [profiles](profiles), this should be described following the guidance in the section [Declaring conformance of an RO-Crate profile](profiles#declaring-conformance-of-an-ro-crate-profile).

 ### Root Data Entity identifier